wadehuber/csc110examples/csc110examples/src/videoexamples/module10methods/README.md

 # Module 10 - Writing Methods

+## MethodsIntro.java

-- MethodsIntro.java: Example of a writing a Java method
+Example of a writing a Java method

+## Methods.java

-- Methods.java: More examples of writing static methods
+More examples of writing static methods